How Covid is changing the job of epidemiologists

 Do you create rules and regulations for the businesses you work with?

 A business will show me the policy it has in place and I will give them my reflections on how I would improve it or things they should consider.
-What’s really interesting is that some are more risk averse than others.
+What’s really interesting is that some are more risk-averse than others.
 Some feel that they need to do some business face to face or they need a workspace for their employees.
 We help employers make a policy that is consistent with their own beliefs around infection control.
 It’s likely that if they are bringing us in they’re interested in our opinions so they’ll listen to us.

 “A lot of this is implementation science around changing company culture…”

 There are a couple of themes.
-First, how buildings are being prepared in this new normal: ventilation, the use of elevators and shared spaces, how the building is being maintained, cleaned and disinfected.
+First, how buildings are being prepared in this new normal: ventilation, the use of elevators and shared spaces, how the building is being maintained, cleaned, and disinfected.
 Second, how employees interact.
 We’re so used to going into a staff room and all having lunch together.
 Or having a coffee.
 How do you still have those interactions in a safe way?

 Lastly, there is long-term implementation.
 How do we wear face coverings for a long period of time?
-How do we change culture and behaviour?
+How do we change culture and behavior?
 A lot of this is implementation science around changing company culture, like an employer saying if you have a cough it’s okay not to come to work, which wasn’t tolerated before.
 This is a big aspect of what we do.

 Do you think the role of epidemiologists in companies is going to become more popular in the coming years?